tboldagh/FunRootAna/README.md

 ### reverse
 Produces container of elements in reverse order to the original one.

+### toptr/toref
+Converts contained objects to pointer or ref.
+If the objects are actually of desired type the compilation error is emitted.

 ### min/max( keyextractor == identity)
 Returns a single (or empty) container with the element that is extreme according to the value returned by the `keyextractor` function.